Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Willamette Valley is Oregon’s biggest wine region, and the most popular wine you’ll find here is Pinot Noir.
 However, the region is also well-known for Pinot Gris, Chardonnay, Pinot Blanc, and Riesling.

-However, the wet weather during winter and fall means that grapes that require longer time to ripen, such as Sauvignon Blanc, are challenging to grow.
+However, the wet weather during winter and fall means that grapes that require longer time to ripen, such as Sauvignon Blanc, can be more challenging to grow depending on the specific vintage.

 While the Valley is known for its fertile soils, many of the vineyards found here are nestled within the hills, where the ground is slightly less fertile but has less risk of developing frost.
-The soils in the hills of Willamette Valley are a result of ancient lava flows and tectonic shifts, giving them a vibrant red color.
+The soils in the hills of Willamette Valley—often referred to as Jory or Willakenzie—are a result of ancient lava flows and tectonic shifts, giving many of them a vibrant red color.

 Top 10 Best Willamette Valley Wineries